 Series AR securities are offered to retail investors in a Registered Disability Savings Plan offered by Mackenzie.

-Series C securities are offered to retail investors investing a minimum of \$500.
+Series D securities are offered to retail investors investing a minimum of \$500 through a discount brokerage or other account approved by Mackenzie.